-Neighborhood Allies and Omicelo Cares are the co-creators of the Real Estate Co-Powerment Series (“Co-Powerment Series”).
-This pilot initiative will be a combination of in-class instruction, coaching, and mentorship.
+Neighborhood Allies and Omicelo Cares are the co-creators of the Real Estate Co-Powerment Series (“Co-Powerment Series”), an initiative that is a combination of in-class instruction, coaching, and mentorship.

-Launching in early 2017, the Co-Powerment Series is an education platform that will demystify the real estate development process, explain its associated terminology and bring to light the productive role community members and organizations play in the real estate and economic development inside their neighborhoods.
+Launched in early 2017, the Co-Powerment Series is an education platform that demystifies the real estate development process, explains its associated terminology and brings to light the productive role community members and organizations play in the real estate and economic development inside their neighborhoods.
 An overarching goal of the education series is to shrink the technical proficiency gap that exists between real estate developers and community leaders that are involved in local development projects.
 We hope to create long-term, working relationships between private developers, real estate experts, community based organizations, business owners and active community members.

 - Be able to evaluate deals and negotiate based on market realities and for the benefit of residents;

 - Improve their ability to articulate community vision and expected outcomes utilizing the language of development;

 - Identify creative ways to participate financially in development opportunities